 Estimated ROI on Best Tax Saving Investments 2019-20

 If you invest Rs 1.5 lakh (the investment limit u/s 80C on the IT Act) in the above list of tax saving investments for 2019-20, your expected returns will be as follows:

 |Tax-saving Instrument||Expected Rate*||Amount after 5 yrs|

-Based on current rates/historical returns, as appropriate.
+*Expected ROI is Based on current rates/historical returns, as appropriate.
 Actual rates may vary.